tannerdolby/eleventy-photo-gallery/README.md

 - [Deploy on Netlify](https://app.netlify.com/) - Host your own custom gallery

 ## Getting Started
+You can quickly generate a new repository from this template by clicking the green [Use Template](https://github.com/tannerdolby/eleventy-photo-gallery/generate) button.
+Creating a template repository provides the same directory structure and files as the original project.

+## Features ✨
+- Responsive and optimized images using `<picture>`
+- Home page with CSS Grid representing gallery of images
+- Featured image page
+- About me page

+## Local Setup
 1. Clone this repo: `git clone https://github.com/tannerdolby/eleventy-photo-gallery.git`
 2. Navigate to your local copy of the project: `cd eleventy-photo-gallery`
 3. Install dependencies: `npm install`
 4. Build: `npm run build`
 5. Serve locally: `npm run serve`

-## Features ✨
-- Responsive and optimized images using `<picture>`
-- Home page with CSS Grid representing gallery of images
-- Featured image page
-- About me page

 ## Usage 🚀